 Trust your gut.
 If a situation feels sketchy, it probably is.
 If you aren’t sure if you are being intuitive or paranoid, request to meet at a certain place or take whatever other measures you need to in order to feel safe.
 Our gut is a brain of its own and the chemicals that allow our brains in our head process certain emotions and feel things are actually created in our gut before they are sent to our brain.
 So, trust it!

 If you feel like you could use additional support while navigating online dating I am here to help.
-Sign up for your free 30-minute session.
+Sign up for your free consultation session.

 I’m a relationship coach that specializes in helping people heal and find love again after divorce and heartbreak.